 Candidates sitting a computer based exam must use the login instructions provided by the invigilator.

 Cheating in an exam and other assessed work is considered to be a very serious offence.
 This includes copying and using plagiarised material in exams, project essays, and dissertations.
 The penalties which may be imposed by the University Discipline Committee if an allegation of cheating is admitted or proven are sever and include the following:

 - Annulment of all assessment results (including exams and projects) from the diet in which the incident of cheating occurred

 - Downgrading of the degree to be awarded

 - Suspension or expulsion from the University

-You should be aware that reading exam papers or communicating with other candidates prior to the start of an exam or even taking unauthorised material into an exam is considered to be an attempt to cheat.
+It is permissible to check pencil cases or to ask a candidate to turn out his/her pockets if an invigilator suspects they may be concealing notes.
+You should also be aware that reading exam papers or communicating with other candidates prior to the start of an exam or even taking unauthorised material into an exam is considered to be an attempt to cheat.

 If you are uncertain about what constitutes plagiarism, information is provided in student handbooks and further advice may be sought from Course Directors, Tutors or Academic Mentors.

 You cannot leave the exam venue during the first 60 minutes or final 30 minutes of an exam (this includes toilet breaks), except in exceptional circumstances and at the discretion of the invigilator.